XRAccessibility/xraccessibility.github.io/README.md

 3. [Open Inclusion](https://openinclusion.com/) - A UK-based inclusive research and solutions consultancy, specializing in accessible design.

+4. [Measuring simulator sickness in VR: a guide for UX researchers](https://uxdesign.cc/measuring-simulator-sickness-in-vr-a-guide-for-ux-researchers-f2d7155aff38) - An article by Melissa Schmitz on how to understand and mitigate the impact of simulator sickness on VR users.

 <br />

 # Miscellaneous Resources